 Derek: [18:50] You have enough to read.

 Enoch: [18:52] I have enough to read and I don’t want to read that.

 Enoch: [18:57] I’m trying to use technology as a way to condense, but also visualize the thinking, their narrative of intellectual growth.

-[19:07] Here’s the thing, students don’t necessarily, in my experience, I don’t want to over generalize, but think about taking BIO 101 from the point of view, “All right. not what am I going to learn, but what am I going to learn about learning?
+[19:07] Here’s the thing, is students don’t necessarily — in my experience, I don’t want to over generalize — but think about taking Bio 101 from the point of view, “All right. not what am I going to learn, but what am I going to learn about learning?
 Can I track my intellectual growth?”

 [19:23] That’s what I want to focus on because we have a lot of investment in general education.
 We have a lot of investment in the claim that there’s transferable skills.

-[19:31] Our insights are dispositions.
+[19:31] Our insights, our dispositions.
 Timeline JS was an opportunity for me using a free tool for students to begin to craft a narrative over time.
-Timeline JS allows you to…it’s a timeline.
+Timeline JS allows you to…so it’s a timeline.
 For each marker, it allows you to put an artifact.
-Video, a student can make a video or find a video.
+Video — a student can make a video or find a video —

 [19:53] A picture, a chart, a diagram, or a PDF copy of their paper.
 When they say, “Yeah, I have cultivated, become more skilled in asking questions of clarification that target an author’s assumptions.
 I’ve done this in class.
-I also do it in my work.”
-Here’s an example.
+I also do it in my work and here’s an example.”